Collatz Conjecture

 Fact

-Since Juli 2014 around 4700 computer world wide try to find a natural number n that does not follow the described algorithm and would therefore prove the collatz conjecture (ref).
+Since July 2014 around 4700 computers world wide try to find a natural number n that does not follow the described algorithm and would therefore prove the Collatz conjecture ( ref).
 Numbers above 2.361.183.346.958.000.000.001 are currently observed.